 Sometimes, the most important work you can do is in your own backyard.
 In my back yard lie the Flint Hills—5.2 million acres that represent one of the last significant stands of tallgrass prairie in North America.
 Once the continent's predominate landscape, less than 5% remains today.
 Arguably, the Flint Hills, along with the adjoining Osage Hills of Oklahoma, are the largest remaining example of one of the most endangered ecosystems in the world.

 It might also be argued that my interest in the Flint Hills is somehow inherited.
 I am a sixth-generation Kansan with deep ties to the region on two sides of my father's family.
-And it was my mother's ancestor, explorer Zebulon Pike, who first coined the name "Flint Hills"—descriptive of the bedrock that lies just below the surface.
+And it was my mother's shirt-tail ancestor, explorer Zebulon Pike, who first coined the name "Flint Hills"—descriptive of the bedrock that lies just below the surface.
 It is this same shallow, "flinty" limestone, and nothing else, that has saved these 20 or so Kansas counties from the plow.

 Early settlers soon learned what the Plains Indian had long known—that while these rocky hills may not be much good for farming, Big and Little Bluestem, Indian Grass, and Switch Grass make excellent pasture.
 Dwindling herds of bison were replaced by domesticated cattle, and ranching became the socioeconomic model that continues to dominate and shape the region today—and it is the stockman who serves as the principal steward of the land.